klamping/vrt-email-course/manuscript/day-2.md

 This will be a constantly-running service, so you'll need to open a new command line window to continue work.
 You can stop the server by pressing `Ctrl-C`.

-* If you're interested in why we reference `./node_modules/bin/` and a way around that, read up [npm scripts](http://firstdoit.com/npm-scripts/).
+* If you're interested in why we reference `./node_modules/bin/` and a way around that, [read up on npm scripts](http://firstdoit.com/npm-scripts/).

 ## Disclaimer